nu-cs-sw-design/project-20252601-java_linter_app/README.md

     - If GenerateUML is selected, a `design.puml` file will be created in the input folder.

 You can provide absolute paths (e.g., `/Users/username/project/compiled_test`) as well.

+**IMP**: If you get an error saying 'Unsupported class file major version 65', make sure that you compile the .java files using the command provided in "Compiling Test Classes" section.

 ## Where Test Files Are Presented
 Test files (sample Java classes for linting) are located in `src/main/java/test/`.
 These are source `.java` files designed to demonstrate various lint issues, such as naming violations, circular dependencies, or redundant interfaces.